kkayacan/abap-reference/README.md

 # sap-lib
 Template programs, utility procedures and code samples for ABAP and other SAP development tools.
 Contributions are welcome.

-Templates, programs and classes (abap/lib-package folder) are exported via [abapGit](https://github.com/larshp/abapGit)
+Templates, programs and classes (abap/lib-package folder) are activated in an ABAP 7.50 SP 4 system and exported via [abapGit](https://github.com/larshp/abapGit).
+Latest release can be imported into an ABAP 7.31 SP 2 system.

 #### Disclaimer
 Code in snippets folder are samples and are not guaranteed to work by just copying and pasting.
 Adjust it according to your requirement.